 I’m happy that this stressful moment – the moment of decision and worry about if something might go wrong – is past, but I’m also wondering if I made the right decision.
 There are many things I don’t like about my position, some of which have, in fact, been highlighted this week – my lack of control over the curriculum is greater than I had hoped for, and I often feel that my strong opinions about students’ abilities and needs are essentially ignored.
 But… I have strong reasons to stay in Korea, and this provides a stable, safe, predictible environment in which to do so.

-Nemesis2In good news, too, today, my student named Nemesis (not his real name, but you get the idea – picture at left) was extracted from my EP1 class, which made them a genuine pleasure for a change, despite their hyperactivity and disinterest in actual English.
+In good news, too, today, my student named Nemesis (not his real name, but you get the idea – picture at left) was extracted from my EP1 class, which made them a genuine pleasure for a change, despite their hyperactivity and disinterest in actual English.
 Ah well.

 Teaching is such a strange thing to be claiming to be trying to do, isn’t it?

+but one can’t know even one gil of a person.
 A “gil” is a traditional measure, maybe 10 or 11 feet, but used as a “fathom” in English.
+People are unfathomable.
+Um.
+Yeah.

-Walking home, I heard Nik Kershaw's song "Don Quijote" come on my mp3 player's shuffle.
+Walking home, I heard Nik Kershaw’s song “Don Quijote” come on my mp3 player’s shuffle.
 This made me think of Rocinante.
-But not the Rocinante who was Don Quijote's horse, rather, the Rocinante that was the name of my giant M816 wrecker, US Army tow truck that I operated in Korea in 1991 as part of the 296th Support Battalion of the 2nd Infantry Division.
+But not the Rocinante who was Don Quijote’s horse, rather, the Rocinante that was the name of my giant M816 wrecker, US Army tow truck that I operated in Korea in 1991 as part of the 296th Support Battalion of the 2nd Infantry Division.
 In fact, I had nothing to do with why the truck was named Rocinante, although I approved of the name.
-It had simply come that way.
+It had simply come that way, already named.

-I don't have any pictures from that epoch in my life.
-But here's a "web pic" I found of an M816 tow truck.
-It's a very useful tool for flipping over Humvee's that have been stranded upside-down in rice fields by hotshot sergeants.
+I don’t have any pictures from that epoch in my life.
+But here’s a “web pic” I found of an M816 tow truck.
+It’s a very useful tool for flipping over Humvees that have been stranded upside-down in rice fields by hotshot sergeants.

 What I’m listening to right now.